 If you’re into learning languages, then you have heard of Duolingo before.
-It’s the king of free language lessons and many people go crazy on how this simple program (or app) has helped them a lot to improve their Russian.
+It’s the king of free language lessons and many people go crazy about how this simple program (or app) has helped them a lot to improve their Russian.
 That’s why today I’ve decided to write a Duolingo Russian review.
-I’ll give the ins and outs of the program, for who the program is best, 5 things I liked about it – and finally some advice if you want to get more results from your Russian time (hint: this can be done with or without Duolingo).
+I’ll give the ins and outs of the program, who the program is best, 5 things I liked about it – and finally some advice if you want to get more results from your Russian time (hint: this can be done with or without Duolingo).

 Duolingo Russian review

-For many people, Duolingo is the first stop to getting around a new language.
-It’s a free app that teaches you new words, how they are pronounced and new sentences – all done in a fun and easy to follow manner.
+For many people, Duolingo is the first step to getting around a new language.
+It’s a free app that teaches you new words, how they are pronounced, and new sentences – all done in a fun and easy-to-follow manner.
 This makes it extremely popular for learning virtually every language.
 Even my mom is using it right now to learn some basic Russian for her second trip to Moscow!

 You can sign up for a free Duolingo account and then you can get started.
-First, you’ll have to do some basic test (around 5 minutes), to see where your level is.
+First, you’ll have to do some basic tests (around 5 minutes), to see where your level is.
 Duolingo offers progressively tougher lessons – so you don’t want to start too difficult.
-After that you can start learning Russian right away – the program itself recommends to start with at least 5 minutes per day.
+After that you can start learning Russian right away – the program itself recommends starting with at least 5 minutes per day.
 That’s enough to do a couple of short lessons and if you can keep the daily streak up, you can learn a lot of Russian in several months.

 This is me speaking Russian.
-My level is fine, but I didn’t get there just by Duolingo-ing.
+My level is good, but I didn’t get there just by Duolingo-ing.
 It can be a valuable tool in your arsenal though 😉

 5 Things I like about Duolingo Russian